erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 ![Torque used in dampening of the above cranes.](./figures/dp-2d-distmass-controller-torques.svg){ #fig:crane-dampening-comparison-torques }

-Were one to use a CMG-array incapable of providing the desired torque the dampening would become less effective, but importantly it would still work.
+Were one to use a CMG-array incapable of providing the desired torque the dampening would take longer to stabilize the crane, but importantly it would still work.
 This is due to the oscillatory nature of the dampening problem.
 As the crane oscillates back and forth, the torque required to dampen it changes direction.
 So recalling the nature of the torque workspace of a CMG array, it can be seen that the CMGs will try to provide the desired torque until they reach the edge of the workspace i.e. saturate.